FeisalAlaswad/GenClass-Running-Example/README.md

 ---

-# 📚 UML Class Diagram Evaluation: Library Management System

-This repository includes a detailed evaluation of a generated UML class diagram against ground truth (GT) elements, focusing on a Library Management System.
-Each element (Class, Attribute, Method, Relation) is assessed for correctness, completeness, and impact.

----

 ## 📌 Element-wise Evaluation Table

 | Type       | In GT? | Element                                                       | Source                              | Impact    | Required |